Starships (song): Music video

 The "Starships" video was filmed on Kualoa Ranch, Oahu Island, Hawaii, and the opening scene is from the Nā Pali Coast on the island of Kauaʻi in Hawaii.
 It was a three-day shoot, beginning on March 13, 2012.
 The video was directed by Anthony Mandler with extensive post-VFX produced by Leah Harmony and executed by a team of artists at Culver City-based post production company KILT.
 In an interview with Capital FM, Minaj called the video "very, very saucy" and her "best one yet".
-The video premiered on April 26, 2012, on MTV.
+The video premiered on MTV on April 26, 2012.

 MTV's John Mitchell criticized the video's postponed release, finding it strange that the video for "Beez in the Trap", the album's third single, was released before that of "Starships".
 On May 28, 2012, a "Starships" video campaign was announced on Minaj's official website.
 It asked fans to record a video of themselves performing "Starships" by singing, dancing or with a musical instrument.
 Minaj then selected 5 winners, and the contest winners won tickets and passes to meet Minaj on her Pink Friday Tour.
 The song won the MTV Video Music Award for Best Female Video in September 2012.

 Live performances

 On February 26, 2012, Minaj performed the single live for the first time along with "Moment 4 Life", "Turn Me On" and "Super Bass" at the 2012 NBA All-Star Game.
-Minaj also performed the single on the eleventh season of American Idol results show on March 29, 2012, and on Today on April 6.
-Minaj performed the song in a mash-up with "Right by My Side" at The Ellen DeGeneres Show on May 10, 2012.
+Minaj also performed the single on the eleventh season of American Idol on March 29, 2012, and on Today on April 6.
+Minaj performed the song in a mash-up with "Right by My Side" on The Ellen DeGeneres Show on May 10, 2012.
 Minaj also performed the single on her Pink Friday Tour.
-The song was also the encore song of Minaj's Pink Friday: Reloaded Tour and The Pinkprint Tour.
-On May 30, 2015, Minaj also performed the song on the iHeartRadio Summer Pool Party 2015 in Las Vegas, along with other singles, such as "Super Bass" and "The Night Is Still Young".
+The song was the encore song of Minaj's Pink Friday: Reloaded Tour and The Pinkprint Tour.
+On May 30, 2015, Minaj performed the song on the iHeartRadio Summer Pool Party 2015 in Las Vegas, along with other singles, such as "Super Bass" and "The Night Is Still Young".
 Minaj performed the song on her fourth concert tour, The Nicki Wrld Tour, in 2019.

 During the 2024 New Year's Eve at E11Even in Miami, Minaj interrupted the song during its opening lines and announced to the audience she will no longer perform it at her shows, explaining that she no longer likes the song, calling it "stupid", although she would later perform it on the Gag City Tour.